bigtoga/Examples/Windows Server/Active Directory/Domain Trust issues and troubleshooting.md

 # Step 2: Validate the trust is working
 1. From the "trusting domain" (myForest.com), go to Active Directory Sites & Services -> Properties of the domain -> Validate
 2. Enter your credentials on the "trusted domain" (corporateForest.com)

+# Step 3: Validate that myForest.com can enumerate domain controllers on corporateForest.com
+From a myForest DC, run `nltest /dclist:corporateForest.com`
+1. You should be able to do this
+2. If errors occur, you may need to check DNS forwarders are correct

+# Step 4: Verify DNS servers are working on corporateForest.com
+1. Pick up the phone and call that team - are you having DNS issues now?
+I'm seeing that "XYZ" AD server is down - at least from my side.
+Are you sure it is up?
+2. Ask them if any changes have recently occurred related to myForest.com - have they changed anything?
+Added anything?
+3. Confirm the DNS servers they want you to use
+4. On your myForest PDC, verify that the DNS forwarders for the domain are (a) accurate, and (b) can resolve